Canadian Urban Libraries Council (CULC) / Conseil des Bibliothèques Urbaines du Canada (CBUC)

-The Canadian Urban Libraries Council (CULC) / Conseil des Bibliothèques Urbaines du Canada was formally incorporated in 2008.
-For more than 20 years CULC/CBUC has met, and worked under different names to better library service in Canada’s populated urban areas.
+The Canadian Urban Libraries Council / Conseil des Bibliothèques Urbaines du Canada (CULC/CBUC) was formally incorporated in 2008.
+CULC/CBUC members are the 54 largest public library systems in Canada, along with Library and Archives Canada and the Bibliothèque et Archives nationales du Québec.
+For more than 25 years CULC/CBUC has met, and worked under different names to better library service in Canada’s populated urban areas.

 - Research: Create, analyze, and disseminate information that will further the mission of the organization.